It’s no secret that paid social is drastically on the rise. Social advertising spend continues to rise, with social media ad revenue following suit.

 An often overlooked targeting criterion is Facebook’s more granular location targeting options.
 It’s important to keep this in mind while creating your campaigns and use the targeting option that makes the most sense for your business.

 Are you trying to target people living in a specific city, or all people within this city?
 These are two very different targets.

 Take, for example, a local service business operating only in downtown SF.
 You wouldn’t want to be targeting people visiting for the weekend, or commuting in for work.

 7. Speak to your audience

-With Facebook’s granular targeting methods, in most cases you know who you’re speaking to (at least the interest, behaviours, etc. that define your audience).
+With Facebook’s granular targeting methods, in most cases, you know who you’re speaking to (at least the interest, behaviors, etc. that define your audience).

 Use this knowledge to tie copy and creative closely with each specific audience you’re targeting.

 Targeting a recent homebuyer?
 How about something like “Your new home would be complete with [Brand Name’s] contemporary/ modern furniture line”.

 All digital marketers know the importance of remarketing, so don’t level this out of your Facebook Ads strategy be left out.